Problems? What problems?

 You may well have just read a bunch of glossy product catalogues and building company brochures telling you how wonderful and easy it will all be.
 With lots of pictures of happy smiling customers, a bit like these guys…

-Sorry to rain on your parade, but as surely as there are large sums of money involved, there will be vested interests out there queuing up to help you spend it, happy to tell you whatever you want to hear – just not necessarily what you need to hear.
+Sorry to rain on your parade, but as surely as there are large sums of money involved, there will be vested interests out there queuing up to help you spend it, happy to tell you whatever they think you want to hear – just not necessarily what you need to hear.

-If you are smart then you should probably approach building your new house with a healthy dose of caution.
+We in the building industry are certainly not all cowboys or used car salesmen, but if you are smart then you should probably approach building your new house with a healthy dose of caution.
 Your financial future, your lifestyle and your peace of mind are at stake here, and there are a lot of pieces to the puzzle.

 Here are a few questions to ask yourself, before you go crashing ahead: